ahalterman/cloacina2/README.md

 start_workers.sh` to start multiple workers and run them in the background.
 For extra speed, multiple workers can use the same username and password, just make sure to adjust the worker source limit accordingly.

+## Note

+The customer service I experienced from LexisNexis was terrible: rude, slow, and technically uninformed.
+I'd strongly consider other providers if they're available.